FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 It is possible to mount any network device as a generic device.
 This allows invocation of any commands on the device using RPCs, which return the output back as freeform data and it is up to user/application to make sense of them.

+## Interaction with a CLI device

+For a hands-on tour of the CLI plugin from within your browser, please try our [playground][9]

 <table>
   <thead>
     <tr>